 Caroljean Willie, a Sister of Charity of Cincinnati, holds a Bachelor of Arts in Sociology, a Master’s Degree in Reading and a Ph.D. in Multicultural Education.
 She has extensive experience working with multiple cultures internationally as a teacher trainer, cultural diversity consultant and retreat director.
 She is a frequent speaker at local, regional, national and international conferences.
 She served two terms of office as the NGO representative at the United Nations for the Sisters of Charity Federation and continues to work with microfinancing projects in Africa.
 She currently serves as the Program Director for EarthConnection, an environmental center in Cincinnati, Ohio, and does freelance work in educational and retreat settings.
 Pope Francis’ encyclical, Laudato Si’, has impacted people in every faith tradition throughout the world.
 It provides a roadmap and an invitation to all people to an ecological conversion; a conversion that recognizes the earth as our common home and the responsibility each of us has to care for it.
 He speaks of an “Integral ecology” which shows the intimate connection between our care for each other and our care for the earth.
 A new initiative, the Laudato Si’ Action Platform is designed to provide a space for institutions, communities and families to journey together towards full sustainability.

+Whether it’s a live tv interview or an informal conversation at a community event, the elements of a persuasive message are the same.
+We’ll explore the process of crafting memorable, persuasive messages that advance a moral argument for your cause while avoiding pitfalls.
 Dan Nejfelt is Messaging Director at Faith in Public Life, where he has provided media training and message development for a broad range of religious leaders on numerous public policy issues since 2009.
 He has worked with LCWR, NETWORK, US Catholic Sisters Against Human Trafficking, and numerous ecumenical and interfaith groups.
 He resides in St. Paul, Minnesota.

 Tammy Townsend Denny